SamuelBrudner/lab_archives_mcp/jors_metapaper.md

 3. **MCP server (`mcp_server.py`)**
    - Exposes notebook operations as MCP tools using the FastMCP framework.
    - Publishes self-describing tool schemas so AI assistants can autonomously decide when and how to call them.
-   - Groups tools into discovery (listing notebooks and pages), reading (retrieving entries), semantic search, and synchronization (index rebuild) operations.
+   - Groups tools into four main categories: **Discovery** (`list_notebooks`, `list_pages`), **Reading** (`read_page`), **Search** (`search_labarchives`), and **Index Management** (`sync_vector_index`).
+An experimental `upload_to_labarchives` tool enables upload of artefacts with provenance metadata.

 4. **Vector backend (`vector_backend/`)**
    - Implements a configuration-driven pipeline for semantic search.
    - Supports pluggable text chunking strategies, embedding providers, and vector indices (including Pinecone, Qdrant, and local Parquet-based storage).
-   - Uses Hydra-based configuration so that chunking parameters, model choices, and storage backends are declared in YAML rather than hard-coded, enabling reproducible and shareable search setups.
+   - Uses Hydra-based configuration so that chunking parameters, model choices, and storage backends are declared in YAML rather than hard-coded.
+   - The `sync_vector_index` tool uses a persisted build record to decide between skipping, incrementally updating, or fully rebuilding an index when embedding configurations or model versions change, enabling reproducible and efficient maintenance of large notebook indices.

 5. **State management layer (`state.py`)**
    - Maintains persistent project contexts that scope multi-session research work.
    - Models project state as a NetworkX graph, tracking relationships between pages, findings, and projects.
    - Provides AI-driven heuristics (`suggest_next_steps`) and graph navigation tools (`get_related_pages`, `trace_provenance`) that transform the server from a stateless API wrapper into a stateful research assistant.

+6. **Upload and provenance layer (`models/upload.py`, `upload_to_labarchives`)**
+   - Provides a high-level upload API for archiving computational artefacts (e.g. Jupyter notebooks, figures, scripts) directly into LabArchives pages.
+   - Captures rich provenance metadata via Pydantic models, including Git commit SHA and branch, repository URL, execution timestamp, Python version, dependency versions, operating system, and optional host information.
+   - Stores this metadata alongside the uploaded file in LabArchives, enabling durable links between notebook entries and the exact code and environment that produced them.

 The vector backend and state management layer are intentionally packaged as reusable components: institutions that do not use LabArchives can still adopt them for RAG pipelines and stateful agent architectures over other content sources.